porrey/EEPROM-Storage/README.md

 	i++;

 	// ***
-	// *** Set the value of a to the current value of i.
+	// *** Set the value of 'a' to the current value of i.
 	// ***
 	int a = i;